One More Idea From Your Herb Garden

 Another Use For Your Herb Garden

 Can you boil water?
 Then you can make simple syrup.
 It is equal parts water and granulated sugar.
 This liquified sweetener is easier to mix into any cold beverage as well as fruit and baked goods.
 But then things get interesting.
 What you add to your syrup will make it captivating and delicious.

 What It Is

-- Equal amounts of sugar and water, simmered (not boiled) together, cooled and stored—1:1 ratio.
+- Basic Simple Syrup, use equal amounts of sugar and water, simmered (not boiled), cooled, and stored—1:1 ratio.

-- Rich simple syrup, make this with twice the sugar.
+- Rich Simple Syrup, make this with twice the sugar.
 The result is more syrupy and fills the mouth.
 Bartenders love to work with this.
+It has become my choice as it has a thicker texture and adds more body to drinks.
 See what suits you—2:1 ratio.

 What Sugar To Use

 - Plain white granulated sugar, always available and easy to use

 - Demerara sugar-a raw cane sugar is made from the first pressing of the sugar cane.
 It has a large grain, a pale gold color, and a crunchy texture.
 It will give your syrup a distinctive flavor of molasses, toffee, and coffee.